ZouhairEM/tvpoc/README.md

 ### Instructions

 Running the application is relatively straightforward.
-Upon copying the code, use **npm install** to install dependencies, followed by **npm run serve** in your CLI to run the application on your local machine.
+After copying the code, use **npm install** to install dependencies, followed by **npm run serve** in your CLI to run the application on your local machine.
 To run and see the unit tests, use **npm run test:unit components**.
 You can also take a look at the [Github repo](https://github.com/ZouhairEM/tvpoc) to see information about the version history that went into development.

 ### Final thoughts